cprocino/Q1_notebook/README.md

 Download WIN_20220909_15_52_34_Pro.mp4

+we were given the code for this but here it is anyways:

+    import board
+    import neopixel

+    dot = neopixel.NeoPixel(board.NEOPIXEL, 1)
+    dot.brightness = 0.5

+    print("Make it red!")

+    while True:
+      dot.fill((0, 0, 255))

 this project was remarkably easy and i doubt that it took more than a class period to complete.
 It was designed to give a start on the new circuit board and it achieved its goal for me.

 ## CircuitPython_Servo